asadja/node-mysql-orm/README.md

 		'string': 'varchar(64)',
 		'password': 'char(60)',
 		'boolean': 'bit',
-		/* A field of type "country" would be a foreign key to table "countries" */ 'country': ':countries'
+		'country': ':countries'
 	},

 	users: {
-		/* "id" field is generated automatically */
 		/*
+		 * If no primary key is found, then the
+		 * "id" field is generated automatically
+		 * as INTEGER AUTO_INCREMENT PRIMARY KEY
+		 *
-		 * Dollar-prefix is used for metadata, e.g. specifying the
+		 * A dollar-prefix is used for metadata
+		 * fields such as this one which
-		 * default sort order
+		 * specifies the default sort order for
+		 * rows returned from loadMany().
 		 */
 		$sort: '+username',
 		/* This field must have a unique value (unique: true) */
 		username: { type: 'string', unique: true },
+		/* This field can be null */
-		password: { type: 'password' },
+		password: { type: 'password', nullable: true },
 		role: { type: 'role' },
 		lastactive: { type: 'timestamp' },
+		/* This field is indexed (index: true) */
-		country: { type: 'country' }
+		country: { type: 'country', index: true }
 	},

 	roles: {